Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 • Fraud analytics

-These, among others, make sure that any WiFi calls you make are safe and secure.
+These measures, among others, make sure that any Wi-Fi calls you make are safe and secure.

 💡 Pro-tip:

-WiFi calling is a lot like a regular cell phone call.
+For those on the call, Wi-Fi calling is a lot like a regular phone call.
 The difference is how the call is transmitted.
-WiFi calls use an available WiFi network instead of your phone’s data to transmit a call.
+Wi-Fi calls use an available Wi-Fi network instead of a landline or your phone’s data to transmit a call.

-RingCentral’s WiFi calling on mobile devices lets you make calls without using your airtime minutes as well—along with other useful calling options like putting someone on hold or transferring the call:
+RingCentral’s Wi-Fi calling on mobile devices lets you make calls without using your airtime minutes.
+It also has useful calling options like the ability to put someone on hold or transfer the call:

 Combined with a level of connectivity that far surpasses even the most powerful of cellular signals, it’s perfect for working from anywhere.

-• Save your data—WiFi calls don’t use it up!
+• Saves your data—Wi-Fi calls don’t use it up!

-• No hidden costs—cellular data is taken from your existing mobile rate plan.
+• Incurs no hidden costs—cellular data is taken from your existing mobile rate plan.

-• No need for additional hardware—calls can be made from personal devices.
+• Doesn’t require additional hardware—calls can be made from personal devices.

-• It allows for BYOD (bring your own device) policies in the workplace.
+• Allows for BYOD (bring your own device) policies in the workplace.

 Smiling woman on the phone